January 12, 2017

 New for the 2017 Match

-: The San Francisco Matching Service (SF Match) will administer the application receipt and distribution process, in addition to the rank lists and match process they have managed in the past.
+: The San Francisco Matching Service (SF Match) is administering the application receipt and distribution process, in addition to the rank lists and match process they have managed in the past.
 AOFAS staff are happy to be of assistance, and applicants or programs with questions or special needs are encouraged to contact the AOFAS Executive Office at firstname.lastname@example.org

 , 800-235-4855 or